Final Fantasy XIV (2010 video game): Release

 XIV was first hinted at the 2005 Electronic Entertainment Expo (E3) when Square Enix announced that they were developing a new MMORPG, showing it off using a tech demo.
 The demo included aesthetic elements similar to XI, such as races from Vana'diel.
 In 2006, rumors emerged that Square Enix was developing a direct sequel to Final Fantasy XI, but further details remained unknown.
-During the next few years, contradictory reports were issued as to what platforms the game was being developed for: the platforms listed varied from the game being an Xbox 360 exclusive, to being for PlayStation platforms, to being for Xbox 360, PlayStation 3 (PS3) and Windows platforms.
+During the next few years, contradictory reports were issued as to what platforms the game was being developed for: the platforms listed varied from the game being an Xbox 360 exclusive, to being for PlayStation platforms, to being for PlayStation 3 (PS3), Windows, and Xbox 360 platforms.
 XIV was officially announced at E3 2009 for PS3, then for Windows.
-After its official announcement for those platforms, it was stated that a port to Microsoft hardware was under consideration.
+After its official reveal for those platforms, it was stated that a port to Microsoft hardware was under consideration.
 Despite negotiation with Microsoft concerning an Xbox 360 version of the game, the two companies were unable to agree upon the use of Xbox Live, as Square Enix wanted a shared server across all platforms and Microsoft would not give them the full access necessary to implement this.
 Because of this disagreement and the consequent extra manpower needed to develop a version separate from the other two platforms, development on the Xbox 360 version was stopped.

 According to Yoichi Wada, then-CEO of Square Enix, XIV was being planned as a serious rival to the successful western MMORPG World of Warcraft.
 The game was developed primarily for Windows and was then planned to be ported across to PS3.
 XIV was originally scheduled for simultaneous release on Windows and PS3 in 2010, but the PS3 version was delayed.
 This was explained as due to it taking longer than expected to make the adjustments needed so the game could fit within the console's limited memory.
 The game did not use the PlayOnline service used for XI.
 This was explained as being due to the marked decrease of content on the service.
 Instead, they would migrate to a new service that still allowed cross-platform gameplay, including the use of a universal Square Enix ID that would allow players to play from wherever they left off.
 In October 2009, the game's Beta release was announced as being only for Windows.
 First print runs of the PS3 version of Final Fantasy XIII contained a bonus code for the PS3 version of XIV for a special in-game item.